lesismal/sqlw/README.md

 ### Define Model

 **Noted**:
-1. The `db` tags of the struct are used to map struct fields to sql table fields.
+1. The `db` tags of the struct are used to map struct fields to sql table fields in our `insert/update/select` operations.
 2. If you want to use some tools to auto-generate struct or sql table but the tools use different struct tag names, you can set the tag when `sqlw.Open`, or modify it using `db.SetTag()`.

 ```golang